 FIND YOUR ANSWERS BELOW:

-A divorce, or legal dissolution of a marriage, is the ending of a valid marriage between a man and a woman returning both parties to single status with the ability to remarry.
+A divorce, or legal dissolution of a marriage, is the ending of a valid marriage between spouses returning both parties to single status with the ability to remarry.

 If a spouse will face hardships without financial support, spousal support should be considered.
-The deciding factor for spousal support is the need to maintain the spouse at his or her customary standard of living.
+The deciding factor for spousal support is the need to maintain the spouse at his or her marital living standard.
 In other words, the law recognizes a husband or wife should not be forced to live at a level below that enjoyed during the marriage.

 However, other factors also need to be considered.
 For example, spousal support should most likely not be considered if: